faassen/bowerstatic/doc/tutorial.rst

 In the case of jQuery, this is the same file as we already included in the earlier examples: ``dist/jquery.js``.

-A package can also specify an array of files in ``main``, and BowerJson will in that case include all of them.
+A package can also specify an array of files in ``main``.
+In this case the only first endpoint listed in this array is included.

 XXX is that the correct behavior? maybe the first?